 Krupp Law Offices P.C.is located in downtown Grand Rapids, Michigan and has the right divorce attorney for you.
 We represent clients in all divorce matters throughout West Michigan, including the cities of Grand Rapids, Holland, and Grand Haven, and the counties of Kent, Ottawa, Allegan, Barry, Newaygo, Montcalm, Muskegon, and Ionia.

+Call for a free phone consultation.
 Our office can help.